 “It was a normal Wednesday,” one woman told reporters.
 “We thought it was a joke.
 We didn’t take it seriously at first.”

 Another eyewitness told the VC Star that everything happened very quickly.

-“It was all blink of the eye” he said.
+“It was all in a blink of the eye,” he said.
 "Guy with a semi-automatic handgun just walked in the front and started popping rounds off at people.
 It wasn't really random.
-He was shooting people up close.
+He was shooting people up-close.
 So I ran to the back.
 A bunch of people did.
 I hid under a pool table.
 A lot of people went out the side exit.”